 To mark the end of the International Festival of Teacher-research in ELT, a panel of invited guests discuss further possible enhancements of the teacher-research movement.

 How could teacher-research become better integrated into pre-service and in-service training, into Continuing Professional Development in general, and, more specifically, into the work of teacher associations?
 What contribution can teacher-research make to the wider field of ELT?
 And what kinds of support need to be put in place to nurture such developments?

-The session will proceed via commentary from and discussion among the panel members, Harry Kuchah, Melba Libia Cárdenas, Amy Lightfoot, Richard Smith and Daniel Xerri, as well as interaction with the audience.
+The session proceeds via commentary from and discussion among the panel members, Harry Kuchah, Melba Libia Cárdenas, Amy Lightfoot, Richard Smith and Daniel Xerri, as well as interaction with the audience.